radius-project/blog/radblog/content/posts/2024/radius-birthday/index.md

 Following the launch of Radius on October 18, 2023, we received positive feedback regarding the project and its relevance to solving challenges in building cloud native applications.
 Our launch at the Linux Foundation Member Summit and presentation at Microsoft Ignite raised awareness about Radius among diverse communities of developers, open-source advocates, and enterprise decision-makers.
 We gathered numerous suggestions and ideas on enhancing Radius for enterprise applications and its integration with other cloud native technologies.
 Community members began contributing by tackling various tasks, from straightforward good-first-issues to more complex features.

 This past year we have learned a lot from our community both in terms of making the platform better and building an ecosystem for them to thrive and succeed in their ventures with Radius.
-We have about ~820 members engaging in Discord and a total of ~554 contributions from the community on a wide range of areas some of which were huge features that unblocked scenarios for users.
+We have about ~820 members engaging in Discord and a total of ~568 contributions from the community on a wide range of areas some of which were huge features that unblocked scenarios for users.
 Since Radius is fully committed to becoming an industry stand for enterprises, we submitted our project to CNCF (Cloud Native Compute Foundation) and got accepted as CNCF sandbox project this year.
 This approval is a key milestone towards building a vibrant community and addressing the key emphasis of enterprises leveraging CNCF technologies for their cloud native strategies.

 Radius has evolved as platform in the past year with lots of features and capabilities.
-Our primary focus was to unblock enterprises working on extending Radius for their internal developer platforms.
+Our primary focus was to unblock the community working on extending Radius for their internal developer platforms.
 Some of the major capabilities that we enabled together with the community in the past year are

 1. Radius Dashboard : One of the key value propositions of Radius is the application graph.
 The Radius Dashboard built on top of Backstage provides visualization of the application graph data including applications, environments, resources and Recipes.
 The application graph API which powers the Radius Dashboard provides a way to query the application graph data.